Yellowknife: Print

 The Yellowknifer, published by Northern News Services, is the major newspaper serving Yellowknife, published twice weekly on Wednesday and Friday.
 Northern News Services also publishes Northwest Territories News/North every Monday, which serves the entire NWT.
 As well, there is L'Aquilon, a French language newspaper published weekly.
-Edge Magazine is also based in Yellowknife where it began it 2011 and covers arts, events, people, culture and economy around the city.
+Up Here magazine is based in Yellowknife, offering northern-related news and lifestyle articles.
+Edge Magazine, which began in 2011, was also based in Yellowknife and it covered arts, events, people, culture and economy around the city.

-Two magazines are based in Yellowknife: Above&Beyond and Up Here, both offering northern-related news and lifestyle articles.

 Radio

+Cabin Radio, an internet radio service, was launched in 2017.
+It applied in 2019 for a CRTC license to launch as a community radio station, but its application was denied.
+A new application was heard by the CRTC in February 2025; on July 30, 2025, the CRTC approved Cabin Radio's application, assigning it the call letters CJFC-FM and the frequency of 93.9 FM.

 Television

 No part of the Northwest Territories is designated as a mandatory market for digital television conversion; only CFYK-DT converted its main transmitter in Yellowknife to digital.

 On 10 August 2012, NASA announced that the section of Mars where the Curiosity of the Mars Science Laboratory mission landed would be renamed Yellowknife, in recognition of the city of Yellowknife.
 Yellowknife is usually where scientists start geological mapping expeditions when researching the oldest known rocks in North America.